-CBT for Long-Term Conditions and Medically Unexplained Symptoms describes how Cognitive Behavioural Therapy (CBT) can be used to treat anxiety and depression with a co-morbid long-term physical health condition (LTC), or medically unexplained symptoms (MUS).
+CBT for Long-Term Conditions and Medically Unexplained Symptoms describes how cognitive behavioural therapy (CBT) can be used to treat anxiety and depression with a co-morbid long-term physical health condition (LTC) or medically unexplained symptoms (MUS).

-With numerous case examples, this book provides accessible and practical guidance for mental health professionals, particularly CBT practitioners, working with anyone with long-term conditions or medically unexplained symptoms (MUS).
+With numerous case examples, the book provides accessible and practical guidance for mental health professionals, particularly CBT practitioners, working with anyone with long-term conditions or MUS.

 Table of Contents

-Philip Kinsella is a CBT practitioner specializing in psychological medicine, and a lecturer in CBT at Nottingham university training IAPT practitioners.
+Philip Kinsella is a CBT practitioner specialising in psychological medicine, and a lecturer in CBT at Nottingham university training IAPT practitioners.
 He is the co-author of Cognitive Behavioural Therapy for Mental Health Workers and author of Cognitive Behavioural Therapy for Chronic Fatigue Syndrome.

 Dr Helen Moya is a CBT practitioner and Chartered Psychologist.
 She currently works both in a UK IAPT service, and has her own private practice.
 Previously the Course Director of a CBT training programme at the University of Nottingham, she has an academic background rooted in psychology and mental health.

-"Philip and Helen have captured the essence of what it means to work with clients with physical health conditions using cognitive behavioural therapy principles.
-This book is both topical and comprehensive, you will become immersed in a wealth of knowledge with clinical examples, reminders and summaries of the key messages that we must never forget when engaging with this client group.
-I will certainly be referring to this book for years to come."
+'Philip and Helen have captured the essence of what it means to work with clients with physical health conditions using cognitive behavioural therapy principles.
+This book is both topical and comprehensive.
+You will become immersed in a wealth of knowledge with clinical examples, reminders and summaries of the key messages that we must never forget when engaging with this client group.
+I will certainly be referring to this book for years to come.'

-Having worked in the area for 20 years, it is encouraging to see a book that truly reflects the work with this patient group.
+'Having worked in the area for 20 years, it is encouraging to see a book that truly reflects the work with this patient group.
 I think it is a perfect introduction and essential reading for developing skills in working with this client group.
 The book is written in a clear way that skilfully simplifies adaptations to the basic CBT model for working with people who have long term conditions and / or medically unexplained symptoms.
 It provides some theoretical background but is largely focused on the CBT techniques in practice.
 I work largely with patients who have medically unexplained symptoms and really appreciate that this book emphasises the importance of an individualised formulation which informs the treatment approach rather than a standardised protocol approach.
-I’ll be recommending the book to colleagues and new starters in our team.
+I’ll be recommending the book to colleagues and new starters in our team.'